okta/odyssey/FORMS.md

 #### Fieldset-specific HTML attributes

+Regarding Field, these attributes would only be available/apply when utilizing a "grouped" Input type like Radio or Checkbox.
+While they can be applied to the containing `fieldset`, it would be less brittle to apply them to the individual Input tags associated with the Field.

 - `disabled`: If this Boolean attribute is set, all Inputs that are descendants of the `<fieldset>` are disabled.
   - In the case of Field, putting this on the `fieldset` would have the desired behavior, but passing `disabled` to the Input itself would be less brittle.
 - `name`: The name associated with the group.